10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 * Specificity Level: Utility classes sit at the top of the inverted triangle architecture, so they can have higher specificity than base styles and components.
 In practice, they usually have the same level of specificity as components, because of that they should be applied after the component class.

 * Consistency: Like global variables, utility classes help maintain consistency throughout the app.
 By standardizing common patterns like text alignment, padding, or display properties, you reduce the risk of divergent styles across components.

+* Reusable Animations: Place reusable `@keyframes` animations in the utilities layer when they're used across multiple components (e.g., fade-in, slide-up, pulse).
+This promotes consistency and reduces duplication across your codebase.

 **Useful resources:**